- Price: $2,374 for a queen before discounts

 From our experience, sleepers who weigh less than 130 pounds often find mattresses firmer, while those who weigh more than 250 pounds may find them softer.
 Back and stomach sleepers may prefer a slightly firmer mattress, while side sleepers usually benefit from a soft to medium-firm mattress that offers more pressure relief for the hips and shoulders.

-Combination sleepers may consider a medium-firm hybrid mattress with pocketed coils to make moving around in bed easier.
+Combination sleepers may find a medium-firm hybrid mattress with pocketed coils makes moving around in bed easier.

 Support